Kabaril/sane-randomizer/README.md

 All Randomizations are Seeded and only change when the Seed (in Mod Options) changes.

 Item Drops are separated into Pre-Hardmode, Post-Hardmode and Post-Plantera.
 Random Values are 50% - 200% of base value.
+(Configurable)

 The Mechanic is not randomized.